How To Inspire Joy In Your Homeschool Week

 6. Start your school day with a song

 Do you ever sing during your homeschool week?
-Something about singing inspires joy your homeschool week, even when you are all tired and grumpy.
+Something about singing inspires joy in your homeschool week, even when you are all tired and grumpy.
+Singing good Christian songs will lift your spirit and set the tone for your homeschool day.

 If you need some ideas of what to sing, check out this Hymn Study with links to listen to different versions of the Hymns online.

-Even if you aren’t the world’s best singer, starting the day with a song lifts everyone’s spirits and inspires joy!
+Even if you aren’t the world’s best singer, start the day with a song and see what a positive difference it makes.

 7. Go outside